 Deputy Registrar of the European Court of Human Rights (2006-2015)

 Michael O’Boyle has spent most of his legal career at the European Commission and European Court of Human Rights.
 He was elected and re-elected Deputy Registrar of the Court.
 He is one of the co-authors of The Law of the European Convention on Human Rights, now in its 4th edition (OUP, with Professors Harris, Bates and Buckley).
 In 2015 he was appointed Special Advisor to the Government of Georgia on behalf of the Secretary General of the Council of Europe.
 He is currently working with the Council of Europe on issues relating to doping in sport and human rights.

 Honorary Research Fellow in Politics at the University of Sussex

 Neil Stammers was awarded his doctorate in 1980 for his thesis Civil Liberties in Britain During the Second World War.
 He was a member of faculty at the University of Sussex for more than fifteen years (1989-2005).
 His publications include Human Rights and Social Movements (Pluto, 2009), Global Activism, Global Media (Pluto, 2005) and a special issue of the London Review of International Law (2018) co-edited with Marie-Bénédicte Dembour.
 He has published in a range of other academic journals including Human Rights Quarterly, Alternatives and Political Studies, and has also contributed book chapters on a variety of topics.

-Member UN Human Rights Committee (2019-2022); Professor of International Public Law and International Human Rights Law at Université d’Aix-Marseille.
+Member of the UN Human Rights Committee (2019-2022) and Professor of International Public Law and International Human Rights Law at Aix-Marseille University.